 General conditions of a NSW Native Animal Keeper Licence

 1. This class of biodiversity conservation licence granted under Part 2 of the Biodiversity Conservation Act 2016 authorises possession of native animals only at the nominated premises.
-Native animals (the subject of this licence) may be removed from the nominated premises without the Chief Executive’s prior consent only for the purposes of veterinary treatment; for disposal/sale; or for a period not exceeding 72 hours for the purpose of attendance at a meeting, or for participation in a competitive show (such meetings or competitive shows, must not include public display or exhibit that would be in conflict with the provisions of the Exhibited Animals Protection Act, 1986.
-In all other cases, the licensee shall forward in writing within 7 days to the Chief Executive, notification of the address of the premises at which the protected native animals are to be removed and held and the purpose of the removal from the nominated premises named above.
+Native animals (the subject of this licence) may be removed from the nominated premises without the Secretary’s prior consent only for the purposes of veterinary treatment; for disposal/sale; or for a period not exceeding 72 hours for the purpose of attendance at a meeting, or for participation in a competitive show (such meetings or competitive shows, must not include public display or exhibit that would be in conflict with the provisions of the Exhibited Animals Protection Act, 1986.
+In all other cases, the licensee shall forward to the Secretary in writing within 7 days, notification of the address of the premises at which the protected native animals are to be removed and held and the purpose of the removal from the nominated premises named above.

-2. The licensee shall acquire native animals (that may be held under this licence) only from a person who is the holder of a current licence issued by the Office of Environment and Heritage (OEH) that authorises possession and disposal of those protected native animals, or from an appropriately licensed person interstate via an interstate import licence issued by OEH, or in any other case, only with the prior written consent of the Chief Executive.
+2. The licensee shall acquire native animals (that may be held under this licence) only from a person who is the holder of a current licence issued by the Department of Planning and Environment that authorises possession and disposal of those protected native animals, or from an appropriately licensed person interstate via an interstate import licence issued by the Department, or in any other case, only with the prior written consent of the Secretary.

 3. Acquisition of all native animals must be supported by documentary evidence such as a signed and dated receipt, to verify its lawful acquisition.
-Such evidence must be made available for inspection by an officer of the OEH.
+Such evidence must be made available for inspection by a National Parks and Wildlife Service officer.
 It is the licensee’s responsibility to verify the identity of the supplier and that the person holds a licence that permits possession and disposal of the native animals being acquired.

-4. The licensee shall dispose of protected native animals (that may be held under this licence) only to a person who is the holder of a current licence issued by OEH that authorises the possession and acquisition of those native animals, or to an appropriately licensed person interstate via an export licence issued by OEH, or in any other case, only with the prior written consent of the Chief Executive.
+4. The licensee shall dispose of protected native animals (that may be held under this licence) only to a person who is the holder of a current licence issued by the Department that authorises the possession and acquisition of those native animals, or to an appropriately licensed person interstate via an export licence issued by the Department, or in any other case, only with the prior written consent of the Secretary.